How to Use Papaya Leaf Juice for Dengue Fever

 Please do not juice papaya leaf or papaya seeds for dengue fever during pregnancy.
 There’s more on the potential side effects of papain from papaya here.

 Recently, my girlfriend and I traveled to Koh Tao in Thailand.
-Near the end of the holiday she developed a fever, skin rash, muscle and joint pain and was so weak she found it hard to walk.
-The symptoms came on very quickly as she had been fine the day before.
+Near the end of the holiday she developed a fever, skin rash, muscle and joint pain and was so weak she was unable to walk unaided.
+The symptoms came on very quickly as she had been fine the night before.

 We went to a clinic on the island as there was no hospital.
 They took a blood test and were so concerned they kept her in the clinic overnight on a drip while they waited for the results to come in.